Rain and Tears

 "Rain and Tears" is a song by the Greek band Aphrodite's Child.
-The song was included on the band's 1968 debut studio album End of the World, and was released as a single in July 1968 on Mercury.
+The song was included on the band's 1968 debut studio album End of the World, and was released as a single in July 1968 on Mercury Records.
 It became a major hit across Europe, reaching number one in France, number two in several other countries, and entering the top 30 in the United Kingdom and West Germany.

-The song was written by Evangelos Papathanassiou and Boris Bergman on the motives of Pachelbel's Canon.
+The song was written by Evangelos Papathanassiou and Boris Bergman on the motifs of Pachelbel's Canon.
 The recording was produced by Pierre Sberro.

-The song reached no. 2 in the Netherlands, Switzerland and Norway.
-In Belgium it reached no. 1 in Wallonia and no. 7 in Flanders.
+The song reached number two in the Netherlands, Switzerland and Norway.
+In Belgium it reached number one in Wallonia and number seven in Flanders.
 French-Italian singer Dalida recorded the song in three different versions.
 With French lyrics as "Quelques larmes de pluie" for her French-language album Le Temps des Fleurs (Barclay 80378, 1968), with German lyrics as "Regenzeit – Tränenleid" for her German-language album Dalida in Deutsch (Barclay KMLP 316, 1969) and with Italian lyrics as "Lacrime e Pioggia" for her Italian-language album Dalida canta in Italiano (Barclay 80396, 1969).